Sabarnika/c-code-ds/README.md

 #Varous Sorting in C

-Basic Data structure questions in c along with various sortinng techniques
+Basic Data structure questions in c along with various sorting techniques